kitsec-labs/kitsec-core/README.md

 ### 📡 Port Scan <a name="portscan"></a>

-Scan for most common ports
+Scan for all or most common open ports on example.com:

 ````
 Usage: kitsec portscan [OPTIONS] HOSTNAME